InsightfulAnalyst/Dynamic-Retail-Dashboard/README.md

 Which product categories and subcategories contribute the most or least to performance?
-→ Solved using pie charts and bar charts for Top & Bottom 5 subcategories.
+→ Solved using  bar charts for Top & Bottom 5 subcategories.

 ![image](https://github.com/user-attachments/assets/a621f1c2-1fbf-41fa-b496-7ee35e5a890e)